nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

   wifiPhyHelper.Set ("ChannelNumber", UintegerValue (3));

-* by setting the WifiHelper::SetStandard (enum WifiPhyStandard) method; and
+* by setting the WifiHelper::SetStandard (enum WifiStandard) method; and

 * by performing post-installation configuration of the option, either via a Ptr to the WifiPhy object, or through the Config namespace; e.g.: